TheExiledMonk/simple-event-dispatcher/Readme.md

 to cut and paste this about, so instead I decided to put it into its own library with hopes of saving me some time.

+One particularly useful feature of this code is that it supports Regex wildcards on handlers.

 Usage
 -----